Rachel Corsie

-Rachel Louise Corsie (born 17 August 1989) is a Scottish professional footballer who plays as a defender for Aston Villa W.F.C in the FA Women’s Super League (WSL).
-She is also the captain of the Scotland national team.
+Rachel Louise Corsie (born 17 August 1989) is a Scottish former professional footballer who played as a defender.

 She previously played for Glasgow City in the Scottish Women's Premier League, English FA WSL club Notts County and Canberra United in the Australian W-League.
 Corsie made her senior national team debut against France in March 2009 and has since amassed over 100 appearances for the national team.

 Club career

 Glasgow City, 2008–2014

 In July 2008 Corsie joined Glasgow City from Aberdeen Ladies at age 18.
 In her first season with City she contributed 10 goals as the club won a domestic treble.
 She also featured in the UEFA Women's Champions League.

 In May 2012, Corsie made her 100th league appearance for Glasgow City.
 Of the milestone, Glasgow City head coach Eddie Wolecki Black said, "I think it shows remarkable consistently she has managed to rack up 100 starts for the club in such a short period of time.
 People tend to forget that Rachel is still only 22 years of age and is continuing to develop as a player."